glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 The Old Rectory has also known gardeners—and moles—who were rather less grateful.

-Soon after the first mole family moved to the Old Rectory, many generations ago, the gardener became convinced that their molehills were destroying his magnificent lawns.
+Soon after the first mole family moved to the Old Rectory, many generations ago, the gardener of the time became convinced that their molehills were destroying his magnificent lawns.

 He tried stamping the earth flat.